NanoComp/meep/doc/docs/Field_Functions.md

        (integrate-field-function (list Ex Hz Dielectric) f) "\n")
 ```

 Note that the first argument to `integrate_field_function` (Python) or `integrate-field-function` (Scheme) is a list, which is a standard type, of `component` constants, specifying in order the list of field components the function `f` expects to be passed.
-Meep will then call `f` for every point in the computational cell in parallel on a parallel machine, and return the integral approximated by a [trapezoidal rule](https://en.wikipedia.org/wiki/trapezoidal_rule).
+Meep will then call `f` for every point in the cell in parallel on a parallel machine, and return the integral approximated by a [trapezoidal rule](https://en.wikipedia.org/wiki/trapezoidal_rule).

-You can also specify an optional third argument to `integrate_field_function` (Python) or `integrate-field-function` (Scheme), specifying an integration volume in case you don't want the integral over the whole computational cell.
+You can also specify an optional third argument to `integrate_field_function` (Python) or `integrate-field-function` (Scheme), specifying an integration volume in case you don't want the integral over the whole cell.
 For example, the following code computes the integral of `f` along a line from (-1,0,0) to (1,0,0):

 **Python**
 ```py